oscell/ICRA-2023-Competition/README.md

-# ICRA2023 - Competition

-# ICRA 2023 Competition Codespace
+# ICRA 2023 Competition

 This repository contains the code and resources used during the the Manufacturing Robotics Challenge at [ICRA 2023](https://www.icra2023.org/).

 ## Overview

-The Manufacturing Robotics Challenge @ ICRA focuses on the use of collaborative robots to construct the tallest Jenga tower.
+The [Manufacturing Robotics Challenge @ ICRA](https://github.com/gianmarco96/MRC-at-ICRA) focuses on the use of collaborative robots to construct the tallest Jenga tower.
 Participants are provided with a collaborative robot, a gripper, and a 3D camera.
 The primary objective is to utilize these tools to build the tallest possible Jenga tower.

 ### Rules and Assessment